mrebolleda/TemperatureCommunities/README.md

 # Data and code for "Predictive microbial community changes across a temperature gradient"

 This README file contains the overall structure of all folders and their contents in this repository.

-However, when more detailed information about data is needed, we made individual README files in the corresponding folders.
+The overall aim of this work was to evaluate the role of conserved metabolic rules in predicting microbial community assembly across a gradient of temperature.
+We used experimental replicated community assemblies starting from the same source sample (leaf litter) in simple media with a single sugar as a carbon source.
+We repeated these assemblies across different temperatures.

 ## Information about the paper